 Ensure IEP success

 There’s no denying that COVID-19 has made it more difficult to identify and meet the needs of students with disabilities.
-But there’s light at the end of the tunnel as vaccinations increase nationwide and there’s a realistic expectation that all schools will be open for five-day in-person instruction come fall.
+But there’s light at the end of the tunnel as vaccinations are widely available, the virus has changed, and response to treatments have improved.
+Most schools have been open for five-day in-person instruction with lessened to no physical barriers since the fall.